0bOne/loci/readme.md

 ## Known Issues

-- Only tested on windows
+- Only tested on windows and Linux
 - Only runs in single-threaded mode on Node versions lower than 15.0.0.
 No intent to fix.
 - Cucumber test fails (for Robot language only) in node 14.0.0 (passes in higher versions)
 - Node 14.0.0 runs in single threaded mode only